-The expectation is that each group brings sufficient leaders to care for their number of under-18s (leaders are any safer-recruited adults accompanying and caring for the children and young people in their group):
+The expectation is that each group brings sufficient leaders to care for its number of under-18s (by leaders we mean any safer-recruited adults accompanying and caring for the children and young people in their group):

 - each group should have a minimum of two leaders

 - for larger groups, a ratio of one leader to six children/young people aged under 18 is required

 - mixed gender groups will need at least one male and one female leader

 - extra leaders may be required to care for participants with additional needs (aged 8-23).

 Although, in reality, the leaders within the group may share responsibilities equally, when registering please choose one person to act as the "Group Leader" and therefore our main contact (don't worry this can be changed).